Compressible Navier-Stokes Flow in Schr\"odinger-Type Variables: Numerical validation

 which is the inverse peak shear of an isolated \(\tanh\) layer with the present normalization.
 The direct and transformed systems are initialized from the same transformed state, so the reconstructed fields \eqref{eq:validation_scalar_reconstruction}--\eqref{eq:validation_velocity_reconstruction} and direct physical variables agree to roundoff at \(t/t_{\rm sh}=0\).

 The calculation used \(128^2\) Fourier collocation points, \(c_s=1\), \(\nu=5\times10^{-4}\), \(\zeta=5\times10^{-2}\), \(\alpha=1/4\), \(\mu_s=1\), and a fixed timestep \(\Delta t=5\times10^{-4}=2.65\times10^{-3}t_{\rm sh}\).
 The final time is \(t/t_{\rm sh}=10.00\).
 The direct reference simulation was advanced with the \textsc{dedalus} RK443 timestepper.
-The transformed system \eqref{eq:final_Theta}--\eqref{eq:final_Psi} used an explicit RK4 update, with nonlinear products evaluated on the \(3/2\)-dealiased grid and \textsc{dedalus} Poisson solves for the projected potentials \eqref{eq:PhiPsi_def}.
-Each transformed right-hand-side evaluation requires two elliptic solves, one for \(\Phi_F\) and one for \(\Psi_F\).
-The RK4 update therefore uses eight periodic Poisson solves per transformed timestep, in addition to the two one-time Poisson solves used to initialize \(\tau\) and \(\chi\) from the physical velocity field.
-Thus the errors below measure the implemented side-by-side validation, including timestepper, projection, and elliptic-solve errors, rather than a formal convergence rate.
+The transformed system \eqref{eq:final_Theta}--\eqref{eq:final_Psi} used an explicit RK4 update, with nonlinear products evaluated on the \(3/2\)-dealiased grid and \textsc{dedalus} Poisson-solver calls for the projected potentials \eqref{eq:PhiPsi_def}.
+Each transformed right-hand-side evaluation requires two elliptic solver calls, one for \(\Phi_F\) and one for \(\Psi_F\).
+The RK4 update therefore uses eight periodic Poisson-solver calls per transformed timestep, in addition to the two one-time Poisson-solver calls used to initialize \(\tau\) and \(\chi\) from the physical velocity field.
+Thus the errors below measure the implemented side-by-side validation, including timestepper, projection, and elliptic-solver errors, rather than a formal convergence rate.

 Table~\ref{tab:khi_validation} gives the relative-error diagnostics.
 The errors increase monotonically as the shear layers roll up, but remain small through the final time.
 At \(t/t_{\rm sh}=10.00\), the density and velocity relative \(L^2\) errors are \(1.05\times10^{-5}\) and \(5.42\times10^{-6}\), respectively.
 The logarithmic density error \(\epsilon_s\) is larger than \(\epsilon_\rho\), as expected because \(s=\ln\rho\) weights fractional density differences; even so, it remains below \(10^{-4}\).
 These numbers are not a convergence study, but they show that the implemented transformed right-hand side \eqref{eq:final_Theta}--\eqref{eq:final_Psi}, projection operations \eqref{eq:PhiPsi_def}, and reconstruction formulas \eqref{eq:validation_scalar_reconstruction}--\eqref{eq:validation_velocity_reconstruction} remain consistent with the direct simulation over several turnover times.